 IFRS Advisory Council

-The Advisory Council normally meets three times a year for a period of two days, in London.
-The Chairman of the IASB, the Director of Technical Activities, the Director of Research, the Director of Implementation Activities, and IASB members and staff who are responsible for items on the Advisory Council meeting agenda are normally required to attend the meetings.
+The Advisory Council meets at least two times a year for a period of two days, in London.
+The Chairman of the Board, the Director of Technical Activities, the Director of Research, the Director of Implementation Activities, and IASB members and staff who are responsible for items on the Advisory Council meeting agenda are normally required to attend the meetings.

 Click the 'Receive alerts' button below and subscribe to 'IFRS Advisory Council' alerts to receive free email alerts when there is news about the work of the IFRS Advisory Council (eIFRS Basic required).